 Also in the Upper Peninsula, the DeYoung Family Zoo in Wallace near Menominee, has a wide variety of animals from around the world and right here in Michigan.
 One of its most impressive animal groups is the big cats, as the DeYoung Family Zoo boasts the largest big cat family in the mid-west with more than 40 members!
 The zoo also provides a well-stocked petting zoo and food can be purchased for feeding the animals.

 Each of these zoos offers something for every age and promises a great outing for your class.
-If you're not sold on the zoo, we've got tons of other field trip ideas!
-Once you decide where you’re going, your next step is to choose how you’ll get there and then plan it all out.
+If you're not sold on the zoo, we've got tons of other field trip ideas in our blog, "How to Plan a Successful Field Trip."
 Indian Trails stands ready to assist and can answer all your questions about chartering a motorcoach for your class.
 Contact us today!